ember-learn/guides-source/guides/release/tutorial/part-2/ember-data.md

 <img src="/images/tutorial/part-2/ember-data/detailed@2x.png" alt="The details page works exactly the same as before, but with much less code!" width="1024" height="1381">

-As we mentioned earlier, Ember Data offers many, many features (like managing the _relationships_ between different models) and there's a lot more we can learn about it.
+Ember Data offers many, many features (like managing the _relationships_ between different models) and there's a lot more we can learn about it.
+For example, if your backend's have some inconsistencies across different endpoints, Ember Data allows you to define more specific, per-model adapters and serializers too!
 We are just scratching the surface here.
 If you want to learn more about Ember Data, check out its own dedicated section in the guides!

-Commit: Raise on deprecations
----